mvdoc/budapest-fmri-data/README.md

 - [scripts/preprocessing-fmri](scripts/preprocessing-fmri) contains the scripts used to run [fMRIprep](https://fmriprep.readthedocs.io/) for preprocessing.
 - [scripts/quality-assurance](scripts/quality-assurance) contains scripts to run QA analyses and generate the figures reported in the data paper.
 - [scripts/hyperalignment-and-decoding](hyperalignment-and-decoding) contains scripts to perform hyperalignment and movie segment classification.
+- [`notebooks`](notebooks) contains jupyter notebooks for generating figures.

-Below we describe the content of these directories in more detail.
+Below we describe the content of these directories and their role in the analyses.

 ### Stimulus preprocessing

 The movie was extracted from a DVD and converted into mkv (`libmkv 0.6.5.1`) format using [HandBrake](https://handbrake.fr/).
 Unfortunately, this process was not scripted.
 The DVD had [UPC code 024543897385](https://www.upcitemdb.com/upc/24543897385).
 We provide additional metadata associated with the converted movie file to make sure that future conversions would match our stimuli as best as possible.
 The information is available in [`scripts/preprocessing-stimulus/movie-file-info.txt`](scripts/preprocessing-stimulus/movie-file-info.txt).
-In particular, the total video duration was `01:39:55.17`.
+The total duration of the movie was `01:39:55.17`.
 The video and audio were encoded with the following codecs:

 ```
 Stream #0:0(eng): Video: h264 (High), yuv420p(tv, smpte170m/smpte170m/bt709, progressive), 720x480 [SAR 32:27 DAR 16:9], SAR 186:157 DAR 279:157, 30 fps, 30 tbr, 1k tbn, 60 tbc (default)